-Masternodes are decentralized servers on the network that runs 24/7 to maintain the health and security of the network.
+Masternodes are decentralized servers on the network that run 24/7 to maintain the health and security of the network.
 They are used by normal wallets for multiple features.
-These features consists of Direct send, instant transactions and private transactions.
+These features consists of direct send, instant transactions and private transactions.
 A collateral, a specific amount of coins, is required to be eligible to create a Masternode.

 There’s no predicting exactly how many stakes you will get.
 However, if you stake with more coins, you get more blocks and you more likely to find a reward.
 Staking is like a kind of lottery.
 Some days you’ll get more than usual, some days less.
 It’s just an estimate.
 When your probability hits its maximum (Coin Age matures to a maximum), it doesn’t mean that you will be paid, it simply means that the input won’t get more mature.
 When the input has reached its maximum capacity, there’s nothing else to do than wait for the input to stake.

 The blockchain is quite new, which means that it should only take a few seconds/minutes for it to sync from 0 to the current block.

 Also, if you send coins before the wallet was synchronized, look on the block explorer to see your coins in your address and don’t panic.
 You need to sync the network before seeing your coins (you can’t know if you coins have arrived to your wallet if the wallet never processed the transaction, it doesn’t know it exist and that it had ever happened).